RuleGo RuleGo

 TIP

-The OnEnd function configured by config is global for the rule chain engine instance.
-You can also configure the end callback function for each message, using the following method:
+The OnEnd function configured in the config is global for the rule engine instance.
+You can also configure an end callback function for each message using the following method:

 }))